aionrobotics/docs/docs/ardupilot-autopilot-setup.rst

   1.6.	**Telemetry Connection**

-- If using `[APSync] <http://ardupilot.org/dev/docs/apsync-intro.html>`_ to stream Mavlink over wifi, connect the companion computer to the “Telem2” port.
+- If using `[APSync] <http://ardupilot.org/dev/docs/apsync-intro.html>`_ or AIONio to stream Mavlink over wifi, connect the companion computer to the “Telem2” port.

 - If using a long range telemetry radio such as RFD900, connect it to the “Telem1” port.

-.. note:: - Telem1 is “Serial 1” under firmware parameters and set at 57600 Baud. - Telem2 is “Serial 2” under firmware parameters and set at 921600 Baud.
+.. note:: - Telem1 is “Serial 1” under firmware parameters and set at 921600 Baud. - Telem2 is “Serial 2” under firmware parameters and set at 921600 Baud.
 ..

 .. image:: ../images/autopilot-wiring.jpg